-Most people who play golf would love to be able to reproduce Tiger Woods driver swing, given the fact that he has won 15 major championships and 82 tournaments overall.
-He is also one of the most recognizable figures in the entire world and has inspired more people to take up the sport than anyone in history.
+Most people who play golf would love to be able to reproduce the swing of Tiger Woods, given the fact that he has won 15 major championships and 82 tournaments overall.
+He is also one of the most recognizable figures in the entire world, and has inspired more people to take up the sport than anyone in history.

-Tiger doesn’t have any secrets, anyone who watches his swing on film and in slow motion could analyze it and try to replicate it.
+Tiger doesn't have any secrets, anyone who watches his swing on film and in slow motion could analyze it and try to replicate it.
 The trick comes in repeating it every single time, instead of once in 50 tries.
-If you would like to improve your game and find out what makes Tiger Woods’ swing sequence so effective, then you need to take that out onto the practice range and make it your own.
+If you would like to improve your game, and find out what makes Tiger's swing so effective, then you need take that swing out onto the practice range and make it your own.

 Best Way to Start Golfing

-The best way to start golfing if you have not previously enjoyed the sport is to get a simple set of starter clubs because initially, the clubs are far less important than your swing is.
-Later on, you may want to purchase a more expensive set that is customized to your height and swing characteristics, but at the outset, a starter set will do just fine.
+The best way to start golfing if you have not previously enjoyed the sport is to get a simple set of starter golf clubs, because initially the clubs are far less important than your golf swing is.
+Later on, you may want to purchase a more expensive set which is customized to your height and swing characteristics, but at the outset a starter set will do just fine.
 The most expensive set on the market cannot correct poor form and fundamentals.

-The next thing to do is to go to your local course and engage the services of a PGA professional in residence so that you can take some lessons.
-It is really important that you begin playing golf by performing as many proper elements of the golf swing as possible, so as to avoid incorporating bad habits.
+The next thing to do is to go to your local golf course and engage the services of a PGA professional in residence, so that you can take some lessons.
+It is really important that you begin playing golf by performing as many proper elements of the golf swing as possible, so as to avoid incorporating bad habits into your swing.

 Being a good putter also involves practice at identifying the slope of the green, so that you can account for any contours which may deflect the ball off of its straight path.
 After you have been practicing these elements for a while, it is time to take your game out on the golf course and see what you can do.